Intro

 Choosing the OS

 There were couple of options here.
 Ubuntu Server, OracleBox on another OS, ESXi or Proxmox.
 I chose Proxmox.
 It provides kernel level virtualization and is community driven but is also used in enterprise environment.
 The documentation is really rich and you can find what you are looking for fairly easily.
-I went into this with no prior experience with virtualization software but was able to manage fairly well.
+I went into this with no prior experience with virtualization software but was able to manage by myself.
 That is the advantage of community driven development.
 You get a lot of support.

 Hardware